tinnamchoi/resumes/src/resume.typ

 - Created a converter for negative base numeral systems by researching the mathematical principles behind it
 - Motivated by the lack of existing tools, providing beginners with a better understanding of negative bases

-#project(
-  title: "Purchasing Power Parity Calculator",
-  technologies: "JavaScript, CSS",
-  project_link: "tinnamchoi.github.io/projects/pppc",
-)
-- Purchasing power parity is a way to compare how much money can buy in different countries
-- Having multiple countries which I call home, this helps me get a better idea of my finances

 = Volunteering

 #experience(
   company: "Adelaide Competitive Programming Club",
-  role: "Author",
+  role: "Problemsetter",
-  location: "Adelaide, Australia",
+  location: "Australia and New Zealand",
-  technologies: "C++, Python",
+  technologies: "C++, Rust",
   from: "2025 Feb",
   to: "Present",
 )
-- Creating and testing competitive programming problems for the Adelaide University Competitive Programming league (#link("https://aucpl.com/")[#raw("aucpl.com")])
+- Creating and testing competitive programming problems for AllUni (#link("https://alluni.io/")[#raw("alluni.io")]) and AUCPL (#link("https://aucpl.com/")[#raw("aucpl.com")])
-- An initiative by the club (#link("https://acpc.io")[#raw("acpc.io")]) to introduce competitive programming to university students with workshops and contests
+- Competitive programming contests created in collaboration with 20 student clubs across 7 cities in Australia and New Zealand
-- Prize pool of \$2,400 sponsored by Jane Street, Citadel Securities, and IMC
+- Prize pools of \$5,000 and \$2,400 sponsored by Susquehanna (SIG), Jane Street, Citadel, and IMC

 = Skills & Achievements

 == Skills & Technologies

 #technologies(
-  daily_drivers: "C++, Linux, Git, Just, Typst, GitHub",
+  daily_drivers: "C++, Rust, Linux, Git, Just, Typst, GitHub",
-  others: "Python, JavaScript, Atlassian suite, Bash, Rust, LaTeX, HTML, CSS", )
+  others: "Python, JavaScript, Atlassian suite, Bash, LaTeX, HTML, CSS", )

 #skill(title: "Human languages")[English (native), Cantonese (native), Mandarin (C1), German (A2)]